Cancel anytime

 IPO Launch date 1987-06-02 | President, CEO & Director Mr. Harvey S. Kanter | ||

-Destination XL Group, Inc., together with its subsidiaries, operates as a specialty retailer of big and tall men's clothing and shoes in the United States.
-The company's stores offer sportswear and dresswear; fashion-neutral items, including jeans, casual pants, T-shirts, polo shirts, dress shirts, and suit separates; and casual clothing.
-It also provides vintage-screen T-shirts and wovens under various private labels.
-The company offers its products under the trade names of Destination XL, DXL, DXL Men's Apparel, DXL outlets, Casual Male XL, and Casual Male XL outlets.
+Destination XL Group, Inc., together with its subsidiaries, operates as a specialty retailer of big and tall men's clothing and footwear in the United States.
+The company's stores offer sportswear and dresswear; fashion-neutral items, including jeans, casual pants, t-shirts, polo shirts, dress shirts, and suit separates; and casual clothing.
+It also provides vintage-screen t-shirts and wovens under various private labels.
+The company offers its products under the Destination XL, DXL, DXL Men's Apparel, DXL outlets, Big on Being Better, Casual Male, Harbor Bay, Oak Hill, Continuous Comfort, Synrgy, Society of One, True Nation, Wear What You Want, Casual Male XL, and Casual Male XL outlets service marks and trademarks.
+It sells its products through retail stores, e-commerce site, and mobile app.
 The company was formerly known as Casual Male Retail Group, Inc. and changed its name to Destination XL Group, Inc. in February 2013.
 Destination XL Group, Inc. was incorporated in 1976 and is headquartered in Canton, Massachusetts.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.